denodrivers/postgres/README.md

    databases run in the background unless you use docker itself to stop them.
    You can find more info about this [here](https://docs.docker.com/compose/reference/up)
-2. Run the tests manually by using the command\
-   `DEVELOPMENT=true deno test --unstable -A`\
+2. Set the `DENO_POSTGRES_DEVELOPMENT` environmental variable to true, either by prepending it before the test command (on Linux) or setting it globally for all environments

-   The `DEVELOPMENT` variable will tell the testing pipeline to use the local testing settings specified in `tests/config.json`
+   The `DENO_POSTGRES_DEVELOPMENT` variable will tell the testing pipeline to use the local testing settings specified in `tests/config.json`, instead of the CI settings
+3. Run the tests manually by using the command\
+   `deno test --unstable -A`

 ## Deno compatibility